saumyasinghal747/imperichat/README.md

 https://imperichat.web.app

-Chances are you have lots of friends, but maybe they're not in every single one  of your classes.
+Chances are you have a number of friends, but maybe they're not in every single one  of your classes.

 For example, I don't know anyone in my English class.
 If I have a question about an assignment, I don't know who I would ask.